pycommute.loperator

 Parameters:

-• es – Elementary space corresponding to the arbitrary index in the decomposition.
+• es – Elementary space corresponding to the selected index in the decomposition.

 • n – Index of the basis state within the selected elementary space.